AmirMotefaker/User-Funnel-Analysis/README.md

-# User-Funnel-Analysis
+# User Funnel Analysis
-User Funnel Analysis is a way to analyze the flow of users on a website or an application.
+- User Funnel Analysis is a way to analyze the flow of users on a website or an application.
 It helps analyze the conversion rate on each page visited by the users.